Away filming - closed 30th Jan - 23rd Feb

 The higher the temperature, the shorter the wavelength emitted.
 Objects in the long-wave infrared spectrum radiate energy that we can feel as heat, but not see as light.
 If an object it gets hot enough, it will begin to glow in the visible spectrum – literally red-hot.

 It is this much cooler infrared radiation that thermal cameras can detect, well below the point at which they begin to glow in the near-infrared or visible spectrum.
-This is why it’s called long-wave infrared.
+This is why it’s called long-wave infrared (LWIR).

 So yes, it is infrared, but not in the context more commonly associated with the name.
 The term IR typically refers to near-infrared and so to differentiate, the LWIR portion of the IR spectrum is better described as thermal.